It started with a Slack message from my supervisor.

 When I first read about the concept of an emergency fund, I thought, “Getting retrenched or hospitalised only happens to old people.
 I’m only 30!”

-The daily commute between work and home morphed into low-traffic commutes between the fridge and living room.
+The daily commute between work and home morphed into low-traffic commutes between the fridge and the living room.
 My travel costs effectively became zero.

 But anyway, my emergency fund kept me going.
 Here’s a rundown of how things went.